 |INI FILES are text files structured so that

-Value may be a number, an array of numbers, or a character string.
+Value may be a number, an array of numbers, or a character string (which can be blank).
 INI files are readable, but the meaning is not always obvious.
 See the Imatest INI Reference for more details.

 dispwelcome = 1